-State appropriation receipts - This estimate was revised downward from \$367.1 million to \$296.1 million, due to an overall reduction in the repayment of principal and payment of interest and the release of \$21.2 million from the Corporation's senior lien capital reserve fund as a result of a cash defeasance of several series of fixed rate bonds at the option of the Corporation.
+State appropriation receipts - This estimate was revised downward from \$249 million to \$79.4 million due to an overall reduction in the repayment of principal and payment of interest, in addition to, an anticipated release of \$12.2 million from the Corporation's Capital Reserve Fund and a \$527 thousand settlement with UBS regarding LIBOR rate resetting practices.

-Investment receipts - This estimate was revised upward from \$2.2 million to \$2.7 million reflecting higher than anticipated earnings on Debt Service Fund investments.
+Investment receipts - This estimate was reduced by \$2.1 million reflecting lower than expected investment earnings on Debt Service Fund investments due to the large decrease in State appropriation receipts by the Corporation during fiscal year 2020-21.

-Repayment of principal - The amount for the repayment of principal has been increased by \$55 million as a result of the cash defeasance of several series of fixed rate bonds at the option of the Corporation.
+Repayment of principal - The amount for the repayment of principal has been revised downward from \$288.5 million to \$163 million as a result of the March 2020 defeasance of several series of fixed and variable rate bonds.

-Payment of interest - The amount anticipated for the payment of interest has been reduced by \$1.3 million to reflect the actual activity through September 30, 2019 as well as the effect of the early retirement of some Corporation fixed rate bonds as mentioned above.
+Payment of interest - The amount anticipated for the payment of interest has been reduced from \$26.6 million to \$6.7 million to reflect the actual activity through September 30, 2020 as well as the effect of the above-mentioned defeasance.